 Here is the thing, yes, we tend to fall into relationship ruts, and picking a different type of the same bad guy repeatedly.
 But you have the ability of modifying and updating your hardwired picker – your picker doesn’t have to remain broken.
 You are wiser than you give yourself credit for.
 And, my favorite part is this: Not every person will abuse you, not every person will cheat on you – repeatedly.
 Not every person will be systematically deceitful, selfish and manipulative.

-In my lifetime, I have loved entirely and completely three men – an abusive alcoholic, an unfaithful deceitful younger man, and an honest to goodness good man.
-The honest and good men, they do exist.
+In my lifetime, I have loved entirely and completely three men – an abusive alcoholic, a kind and gentle lost man, and an honest to goodness good man.
+The honest and good men – do exist.
 I didn’t have to settle.
-I didn’t have to allow him to hurt me to feel loved temporarily.
+I didn’t have to allow someone to hurt me to feel loved temporarily.
 Or chase him for attention, affection, or temporary stability.
 He chose to stay, he chose to be kind, to be considerate, to listen, to communicate and to love me for me – even when I feel like I don’t deserve it.
 And, he makes that choice every day, because he chooses to.

 You’ve heard the saying do not compare your behind the scenes to someone else’s highlight reel, and it is true.
 Trust me, I lived in a highlight reel life, I boasted and hung tightly to every UP, because I was so tormented by every LOW.
 I thought I needed to be thankful for the good times, because they made the hard times worth it, which is true to a point – a breaking point.
 When the hard times are many and the good times are few, you must be strong enough and value yourself enough to look at why that is, and when necessary, draw the line.
 Enough is enough.